 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D Mark II or the Nikon D3400 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D Mark II: